Skip to Content

 Use the access token with the Grepr API

 To authenticate against the Grepr APIs, include the access token as a Bearer token in the Authorization header of all API requests.
-If you submit a request using an expired token, a 401 Unauthorized response is returned and you must obtain a new access token.
+If you submit a request using an expired token, a 401 Unauthorized response is returned, and you must obtain a new access token.

 The following example uses the curl command to get all Asynchronous Streaming jobs from the jobs endpoint.